paulvee/VBA-Curve-Tracer/README.md

 Maker Matt Web and maker Cory Lytle have spend a lot of time correcting BOM partnumber errors and installation instructions.
 Thank you Matt & Cory!

 Based on a suggestion from Cory, we have made a small change to the silkscreen of the Front Panel to make the Y-amplifier gain setting more obvious.
-The is reflected in file FrontPanelRev2b-Display.png.
+This is reflected in file FrontPanelRev2b-Display.png.
 It replaces the original one, bit since it's only this small change, I left all the other information intact.
 When you use the Gerber information, it has the change.

 ---------------------------------------------------------------------------------------------------